solidi/writing/77-a-tragic-american-toy-story.md

 ---

 *Both Richard Feynman and Josef Papp died of cancer in the late 1980s.
 A part of Richard Feynman's life story was captured in the Hollywood movie [Infinity](https://www.imdb.com/title/tt0116635/).
 In 2023, he was portrayed in the film [Oppenheimer](https://www.imdb.com/title/tt15398776/), directed by Christopher Nolan.
-Serendipitously, a movie of Mattel's toy fashion doll, [Barbie](https://www.imdb.com/title/tt1517268/), premiered the same day.*
+Serendipitously, a movie of Mattel's toy fashion doll, [Barbie](https://www.imdb.com/title/tt1517268/), premiered at the same time.*

 *A search of the Los Angeles Executive Office statement of proceedings found no legislation action after [Kenneth Hahn's](https://en.wikipedia.org/wiki/Kenneth_Hahn) visit.
 There is no evidence that a similar presentation would be deemed unlawful in California or the county of Los Angeles today.*